 June Crespo: contemporary sculptures between the body and architecture

-The artistic style of June Crespo
+The artistic language of June Crespo

-Key works by June Crespo
+Selected works by June Crespo

-Some of Crespo’s most significant works include:
+Some of her most significant works include:

 -